brajeshwar/brajeshwar.github.io/_posts/2011/2011-02-01-win-5000-at-come2play-flash-dev-competition.md

----
-layout: post
-title: Win $5000 at Come2Play Flash Dev Competition
+# Win $5000 at Come2Play Flash Dev Competition
----

 <a href="http://www.come2play.com/">Come2Play</a> and the <a href="http://www.linkedin.com/groups?gid=121017">Linkedin Flash Game Developers Group</a> are launching the 2nd "<a href="http://www.come2play.com/dev_inner.asp?f=1&newsid=727">Games that Challenge the World Contest</a>" for multiplayer games.
 Cash prizes totalling $10,000 will be awarded to contest winners!